qui3xote/ottoscript/README.md

 IF and CASE conditions are closed off by the END keyword.
 This allows for things like only placing conditions around a few commands and then having the rest always run, and also for nesting conditions.
 They both also support an optional ELSE section which will run if the comparison(s) are false.

 **NB** Unlike HA YAML, the whole automation doesn't stop when a condition isn't met.
-The commands inside the condition aren't run, but OttoScript keeps going and tries to run the rest of the script. are false.
+The commands inside the condition aren't run, but OttoScript keeps going and tries to run the rest of the script.

 ## Appendix: Command Reference